CADViewer/cadviewer-testapp-vue-01/README.md

 		var ServerLocation = "c:/nodejs/cadviewer-conversion-server/";
 		var ServerUrl = "http://localhost:8080/";

 The ***ServerUrl*** is the URL of the front-end, using the sample as is, it will spin up under localhost:8080.
 The ServerLocation and ServerBackEndUrl are the Url and location of the back-end server.
 The ServerLocation can be masked at a later time.
+The **ServerUrl** will remain unchanged, the **ServerBackEndUrl** and **ServerLocation** will change depending on installation location of the back-end CAD Conversion server.

 C: Run the sample from within /cadviewer-testapp-vue-01, with the command